stefanjudis/grunt-photobox/README.md

 - `default` - image information in diff image will not be changed
 - `grayscale` - image information in diff image will be changed to grayscale
 - `darker` - image information in diff image will be changed to a darker image
-- `lighter` - image information in diff image will be change to a brighter image
+- `brighter` - image information in diff image will be change to a brighter image

 ### Usage Examples